Aufree/ESTMusicPlayer/README.md

 ## Who made this

-I'm [Aufree](https://github.com/aufree), A passionate engineer, leading member of the [est group](http://www.est-group.org), and while I am college dropout, I want to make some cool stuff in GitHub, That's why I'm here, you can ping me on [Twitter](https://twitter.com/_Paul_King_) or follow me on [Weibo](http://weibo.com/jinfali) iIf you find an issue.
+I'm [Aufree](https://github.com/aufree), A passionate engineer, leading member of [The EST Group](http://www.est-group.org), and while I am college dropout, I want to make some cool stuff in GitHub, That's why I'm here, you can ping me on [Twitter](https://twitter.com/_Paul_King_) or follow me on [Weibo](http://weibo.com/jinfali) iIf you find an issue.

 ## Contributing